Invariants of hyperbolic 3-manifolds in relative group homology: Abstract

 \section{Abstract}

 Let $M$ be a complete oriented hyperbolic $3$--manifold of finite volume.
-Using classifying spaces for families of subgroups we construct a class $\beta_P(M)$ in the Hochschild relative homology group $H_3([\PSL{\C}:\bar{P}];\Z)$, where $\bar{P}$ is the subgroup of parabolic transformations which fix $\infty$ in the Riemann sphere.
-We prove that the group $H_3([\PSL{\C}:\bar{P}];\Z)$ and the Takasu relative homology group $H_3(\PSL{\C},\bar{P};\Z)$ are isomorphic and under this isomorphism the class $\beta_P(M)$ corresponds to Zickert's fundamental class.
-This proves that Zickert's fundamental class is well-defined and independent of the choice of decorations by horospheres.
-We also construct a homomorphism from $H_3([\PSL{\C}:\bar{P}];\Z)$ to the extended Bloch group $\EBg{\C}$ which is isomorphic to $H_3(\PSL{\C};\Z)$.
-The image of $\beta_P(M)$ under this homomorphism is the $PSL$--fundamental class constructed by Neumann and Zickert.
+Using classifying spaces for families of subgroups we construct a class $\beta_P(M)$ in the Adamson relative homology group $H_3([\PSL{\C}:\bar{P}];\Z)$, where $\bar{P}$ is the subgroup of parabolic transformations which fix $\infty$ in the Riemann sphere.
+We also prove that the classes $F(M)$ in the Takasu relative homology groups $H_3(\PSL{\C},\bar{P};\Z)$ constructed by Zickert in \cite{Zickert:VCSIR}, which are not well-defined and depend of a choice of decorations by horospheres are all mapped to $\beta_P(M)$ via a canonical comparison homomorphism $H_3(\PSL{\C},\bar{P};\Z)\to H_3([\PSL{\C}:\bar{P}];\Z)$.
+To do this, we simplify the construction of the classes $F(M)$ using a simpler complex which computes $H_3(\PSL{\C},\bar{P};\Z)$, getting a simple simplicial formula for $F(M)$, which in turn gives a simpler and more efficient formula to compute the volume and Chern--Simons invariant than the one given in \cite{Zickert:VCSIR}.
+The constructions can be extended for any boundary-parabolic $\PSL{\C}$-representation.